 The majority of those who join the NHS Organ Donor Register choose to donate all their organs.
 However, you can also choose to donate your tissues.

 Tissue donation can improve the lives of many people through tissue grafts.
 Most people who are unable to donate their organs when they die can usually be tissue donors.
 This is because many of the restrictions that apply to organ donation do not apply to tissue donation.

-Used to help restore sight to people with cornea problems caused by eye disease, injury, or birth defects.
+The cornea is used to help restore sight to people with cornea problems caused by eye disease, injury, or birth defects.
 Disease or injury can make the cornea cloudy or distorted, causing vision loss.

 Heart valves can be transplanted to save the lives of children born with heart defects and adults with damaged heart valves.